American Express Platinum Card Introduces Increased Bonus with Limited-Time 10x Multipliers

 While the $550 annual fee for the Platinum card may sound steep, Dyer News contributor Kyle recently reported getting more than $2,000 in value from the card during his first year (even during the pandemic and with the standard welcome bonus).
 What’s more, the card features various credits that can help to offset the fee.
 This includes $200 a year ($15 per month plus $35 in December) in Uber Cash that can be used either for rides or for Uber Eats orders.
 Additionally, just in time for the holidays, cardholders can take advantage of the twice-annual — $50 between January and June, $50 between July and December — Saks Fifth Avenue statement credit.
 On top of that, various Amex Offers can help cardholders save even more on select purchases from top brands.

 This new Platinum Card welcome bonus comes as the American Express Gold Card is already boasting its highest public offer ever.
 Currently, the latter card allows new Gold card members to earn 60,000 Membership Rewards points after they spend $4,000 in their first six months.
-Incidentally, the two cards also work well in tandem, as the Gold card’s 4x on dining and 4x on U.S. supermarket purchases (up to $25,000 in spending per year) can help members rack up MR points even faster.
+Incidentally, the two cards also work well in tandem, as the Gold card’s 4x at restaurants and 4x at U.S. supermarkets (up to $25,000 in spending per year) can help members rack up MR points even faster.
 Plus, starting early next year, the Gold card will be adding a $10 per month Uber Cash perk that is stackable with the Platinum card’s $15 a month Uber Cash benefit.
 It should be noted, however, that the Amex Gold card does carry a $250 annual fee.